Cyber security: What is it?

 How we work with security in Visma

-For us at Visma, security is and will continue to be one of our main priorities and is integrated into all parts of our complex organisation.
+For us at Visma, security is and will continue to be one of our main priorities.
+That means it is integrated into all parts of our complex organisation.
 We do this to ensure that our customers’ data, our own data, and our own infrastructure are top-notch.
 This is a basic requirement for our business and services.
 It is, and will continue to be, one of our highest concerns.

 We work with security in several ways.
 One is to establish a strong security culture among our employees.
-Another is to ensure that we have established processes, methods and technologies, as well as embraced proven standards, to ensure security and accessibility for our customers.
+Another is to ensure that we have established processes, methods, technologies and embraced proven standards.
+This is to ensure security and accessibility for our customers.

 The nature of security threats and cybercrime is constantly changing.
 In our role as a cloud solutions provider, we have made security awareness a natural part of our process.